 The Bachelor of Arts/Bachelor of Advanced Studies (Languages) will provide you with the opportunity to combine your passion for the study of languages and cultures with practical skills in multilingual translation and to develop high-level intercultural competency and communication skills.

 You will complete two language majors, attain foundational knowledge in translation theory and gain real-world experience through a concrete project that entails a simulated work environment as well as an actual project with an external partner.
 You will engage in the study of different cultures and have the opportunity to undertake exchange semesters and short courses with our international partners.
 You will work with a team of leading academics and researchers of multilingualism and graduate with advanced skills in analysing cross-lingual and cross-cultural issues and a toolkit for practical translation in multilingual contexts, including using Computer Assisted Translation (CAT) tools; revision and proofreading skills, and translation business system skills.
-The course also allows students to pursue an additional major or minor in a non-language subject area such as business, economics, humanities/social sciences or science.

 This course is endorsed as a preferred pathway by the National Accreditation Authority for Translators and Interpreters (NAATI).
 Graduates who wish to become Certified Translators will need to take the certification test.